DatasRev/reasoning/languages/README.md

-# What language should we use on the live events and GitHub?
+# What language should we use on the live events?

 ### Balázs
 | LANG  | VAL  |
 |---|---|
 |EN   | 0  |
 |HU   | 3  |

+My opinion is if someone, who doesn't speak hungarian comes to the workshop, we'll switch to english, otherwise we won't.
+On githb, we could go with english and hungarian comments.

 ### Berci
 | LANG  | VAL  |